-But now it’s most popular as a nutritional supplement or, strangely, as an ingredient in coffee.
+But now, it’s most popular as a nutritional supplement or as an ingredient in some specialty coffee drinks.

-Here’s a look at how to use lion’s mane mushroom, no matter how you prefer to consume it.
+Here’s how to use lion’s mane mushroom, no matter how you prefer to consume it.

 Choosing the Best Lion’s Mane Supplements

-For many of us, the most convenient way to get our daily dose of lion’s mane is as a supplement.
+For most of us, the most convenient way to get our daily dose of lion’s mane is as a supplement.